Praneethkumar09/SecureDrone/README.md

 Audit logging
 Cloud security
 Secure API authentication

 🚀 Future Enhancements

-The project can be extended with:

 1. Real Drone Integration

-Connect the system with an actual drone using:
+Connect the system with an actual drone using technologies such as:

 MAVLink
 DroneKit